Iran Fajr International

 The Iran Fajr International in badminton is an international open held in Tehran, Iran and a part of the Fajr decade festival.
-This tournament is one of the oldest tournament in the Western Asia which was formerly known as Ten Days of Dawn in commemoration of the 1979 Islamic Revolution, a ten-day celebration of Ruhollah Khomeini's return to Iran.
+This is one of the oldest tournaments in the Western Asia which was formerly known as Ten Days of Dawn in commemoration of the 1979 Islamic Revolution, a ten-day celebration of Ruhollah Khomeini's return to Iran.